Sinaptik-AI/pandas-ai/README.md

 PandasAI is available under the MIT expat license, except for the `pandasai/ee` directory (which has it's [license here](https://github.com/Sinaptik-AI/pandas-ai/blob/master/pandasai/ee/LICENSE) if applicable.

-If you are interested in managed PandasAI Cloud or self-hosted Enterprise Offering, take a look at [our website](https://pandas-ai.com) or [book a meeting with us](https://zcal.co/gventuri/pandas-ai-demo).
+If you are interested in managed PandasAI Cloud or self-hosted Enterprise Offering, take a look at [our website](https://pandas-ai.com).

 ## Resources